laysakura/trie-rs/README.md

 `trie-rs` is continuously tested with these Rust versions in with the github CI:

-- 1.33.0
+- 1.56.0
 - Latest stable version

-So it expectedly works with Rust 1.33.0 and any newer versions.
+So it expectedly works with Rust 1.56.0 and any newer versions.

 Older versions may also work but are not tested or guaranteed.

+### Earlier Verion Supports

+`trie-rs` v0.3.0 supports Rust 1.33.0 and later.

 ## Contributing